New 401(k) Contribution Limits for 2025

 Catch-up Contributions for Individuals Over 50

 Catch-up contribution allows those who are aged 50 or older to make extra contributions to their 401(k) and individual retirement accounts (IRA).
-This means that other than the annual contribution limit set by the IRS, you can contribute an additional amount to your retirement plan.
+This means that apart from the annual contribution limit set by the IRS, you can contribute an additional amount to your retirement plan.

 Catch-up contributions can be a helpful strategy for financial stability during retirement.
 If you’ve not been able to max out your 401(k) during your working life, you can take advantage of catch-up contributions to save more and benefit from tax advantages.

 If you’ve already contributed up to the maximum limit to your 401(k) as an employee, you may be able to save more through after-tax contributions.
-Keep in mind that while you’ll be able to save more, you may have to pay taxes again when you withdraw the funds in retirement.
+While this allows you to increase your retirement savings, keep in mind that you may owe taxes again when you withdraw the funds, depending on how they are rolled over.

-Not all plans allow after-tax contributions.
-If your employer offers this option, the total combined limit, including employee deferrals, employer contributions, and after-tax contributions, is $69,000 in 2024.
+Not all plans allow after-tax contributions, so check with your employer.
+If your plan offers this option, the total combined limit for employee deferrals, employer contributions, and after-tax contributions is $70,000 in 2025.

 401(k) Contribution Limits for Highly Paid Employees

-The IRS uses the actual deferral percentage (ADP) test for eligibility to prevent highly paid employees from getting unfair tax advantages from 401(k) plans.
-In 2024, a highly compensated employee is someone who earns more than $150,000.
+The IRS uses the Actual Deferral Percentage (ADP) test for eligibility to prevent highly paid employees from getting unfair tax advantages from 401(k) plans.
+In 2025, a highly compensated employee will be someone who earns more than $160,000.

 Highly compensated employees may face restrictions on how much they can contribute to their 401(k)s.
 For example, the IRS limits the income on which an employer can offer a contribution match to such employees, which is $345,000 in 2024.